anilabraham-IT/IntuneEDU/IntuneEDU/add-vpp-apps-ios.md

 1. Sign in to the Intune for Education portal.
 2. Click **Apps**.
 3. From the app list, under **iOS Apps**, click **New app**.
-4. Select the country from where you're purchasing the app.
+4. Select the country/region from where you're purchasing the app.
 5. Type in the app's full or partial name.
 Intune returns a list of relevant results from the App Store.
 6. Select the app.
 7. A message appears that prompts you to complete your purchase through Apple School Manager.
 Click the link to go to Apple School Manager.